Nissan NV200: Ashok Leyland STiLE

 A badge engineered version of the NV200 went on sale as the Ashok Leyland STiLE since September 2013.
 Early models included 1.5-litre K9K (86PS) engine, 5-speed manual transmission.
 It was withdrawn from sale during 2015 due to low sales.

 Indonesia

 The Evalia was launched in Indonesia on 7 June 2012.
-It was initially available in three grade levels: S, SV and XV.
-The Evalia received an update on 23 January 2014 and is offered in three grade levels: St, SV and XV Highway Star.
-The Evalia was discontinued in the country in 2016, with a few units sold in early 2017.
+It was initially available in five grade levels: S, L, SV, XV, and L XV.
+The Evalia received an update on 23 January 2014 and is offered in three grade levels: St, SV and Highway Star.
+The Evalia was discontinued in the country in 2018, due to poor sales.

 Nissan e-NV200

 Nissan e-NV200 concept presented at the 2012 Geneva Motor Show.

 The e-NV200 is the battery-electric version of the NV200 panel van.
 Nissan introduced the concept version of the e-NV200 at the 2012 North American International Auto Show in Detroit.
 The e-NV200 has a 24 kWh battery pack that was expected to have a range similar to Nissan Leaf of 73 mi.

 Trials with a prototype were conducted with Japan Post Service beginning in July 2011, followed by trials with FedEx in London starting in December 2011, AEON Retail Co., Ltd., FedEx Express in Yokohama Area, Tochigi prefectural government in prefecture's rural areas from 3 September 2012.

 More testing with a more advanced pre-production version, unveiled at the 64th IAA Commercial Vehicle International Motor Show in Hanover, took place in Singapore, the UK, the U.S. and Brazil, Coca-Cola Central Japan Co. starting in mid-November 2012, FedEx Express in Singapore, Saitama City, DHL Japan in Tokyo Metropolitan Area.

 A more extensive 6-month trial with 28 units delivered to British Gas began in the UK in November 2013.
 The pre-production version of e-NV200 was unveiled at the 2013 Tokyo Motor Show.